agupta-git/cdp-data-pipeline/README.md

 ### Step #1 - Setup NiFi Flow
 - Create or use a Data Hub Cluster with NiFi.
 Following Data Hub Cluster type was used in this exercise - "7.2.12 - Flow Management Light Duty with Apache NiFi, Apache NiFi Registry".
 - Go to NiFi user interface and import NiFi-CDPH.json flow.
-TODO - add JSON file.
 - NiFi-CDPH.json uses PutS3Object processor to connect to an existing Amazon S3 bucket. **Please change the properties in this processor to use your own bucket.**
 - If you don't use Amazon S3 storage, please replace PutS3Object processor with a processor of your own choice.
 Refer [NiFi docs](https://nifi.apache.org/docs.html) for details.
 For quick reference, here are the frequently used processors to write to a file system -